Robert Covington and Joel Embiid Named to 2017-18 All-Defensive Teams

 A former NBA G League Rookie of the Year, Covington led the NBA in total deflections (312), edging Oklahoma City forward and three-time All-Defensive selection Paul George (306).
 His 99.0 defensive rating led NBA forwards who played at least 30.0 minutes per game.
 No such forward other than Covington had a defensive rating lower than 100.
 The only player with a better real defensive plus-minus than Covington’s 4.31 was All-Defensive First Team center Rudy Gobert at 5.13 (min.
 40 games).

 Embiid, the former Kansas standout, finished the regular season fourth in the NBA in blocks (1.8) and seventh in rebounds per game (11.0).
 He was one of five players in the league to appear in the top 10 in both statistical categories during the regular season.
-The Cameroonian center is one of just 11 players in league history to average nine or more rebounds and two-plus blocks over the course of a player’s first two career seasons and the first since All-Defensive First Team forward-center Anthony Davis in 2013-14.
+The Cameroonian center is one of just 11 players in league history to average nine or more rebounds and two-plus blocks over the course of a player’s first two career seasons and the first since All-Defensive First Team forward-center Anthony Davis of the New Orleans Pelicans in 2013-14.

 Named a starter for NBA All-Star 2018, Embiid finished top five among centers in real defensive plus-minus as he and Gobert were the only two of the five to play at least 30.0 minutes per game.
 Embiid helped Philadelphia to the NBA’s third-best defensive rating (102.0) as the 76ers held opponents to just 38.8 points in the paint per game, the third-best average in the league.
 Opponents shot 7.8 percentage points worse than expected on all field-goal attempts when Embiid was the closest defender, the NBA’s best such mark (minimum 200 shots defended).